vardaasen/markravinet.github.io/exercise_2_denovo.md

 One issue you will have no doubt already realised is that it can be very difficult to really get an idea of how to get a handle on this amount of data.
 This is why it is really very useful to be able to plot your data properly.

 If you have time, try plotting some of the data in `R` to get a feel for it.
-For instance, the distribution of _F_~ST~ or Phi statistics may be useful.
+For instance, the distribution of _F_<sub>ST</sub> or Phi statistics may be useful.
 The easiest way to do this will be download the files to your local machine (we can show you how to do this in the class).

 I have written an interactive `R` script for you to use locally.
 Unlike before, this will need a bit more input from you.
 Play around with it and don't be afraid to ask for help if you need it.